WIllSwales/dbQuery/README.md

 # dbQuery
-A MediaWiki extension for user-friendly building of SQL queries
+A MediaWiki extension for user-friendly building of SQL queries.